MustardTek/visual-doorbell-jacdac/README.md

 ![doorbell_led](https://github.com/MustardTek/visual-doorbell-jacdac/assets/135696572/652ce8fe-c903-43d6-b96e-365c62ae0a42)

 ## How to Obtain a Visual Doorbell
-### 1. Do it Yourself (DIY) or Do it Together (DIT)

 This is an open-source assistive technology, so anyone is free to build it.
 All of the files and instructions required to build the Visual Doorbell are contained within this repository.

-### 2. Request a build of this device

-If you would like to obtain a Visual Doorbell, you may submit a build request on the [MMC Website](https://www.makersmakingchange.com/).
-The requestor is responsible for the cost of materials and any shipping.

-### 3. How to build this device for someone else

-If you have the skills and equipment to build this device, and would like to donate your time to create the Visual Doorbell for someone who needs it, visit the [MMC Maker Wanted](https://makersmakingchange.com/maker-wanted/) section.

 ## Getting Started